richmahn/en_tn/mrk/front/intro.md

 #### What is the Book of Mark about? ####

-The Gospel according to Mark is one of four books in the New Testament that describe aspects of the life of Jesus Christ, but that focus especially on his work.
-The four Gospels emphasize different aspects of who Jesus was and what he did.
-It is probable that the book was written to defend Jesus's importance despite his shameful death like a criminal.
-This would have also encouraged the Christians who were being persecuted in Rome.
-It seems clear that Mark had mainly Gentile, non-Christian readers in mind.
+The Gospel of Mark is one of four books in the New Testament that describe some of the life of Jesus Christ.
+The authors of the gospels wrote about different aspects of who Jesus was and what he did.
+Mark wrote a lot about Jesus suffering and his death on the cross.
+He did this to enourage his readers who were being persecuted in Rome.
+Mark also explained Jewish customs and some Aramaic words.
+This may indicate that Mark expected most of his first readers to be Gentiles.

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "The Gospel of Mark," or "The Gospel according to Mark."
 They may also choose a title that may be clearer, for example, "The Good News about Jesus that Mark wrote."
 (See: [[rc://en/ta/man/translate/translate-names]])

 #### Who wrote the Book of Mark? ####

 The book does not give the reader the name of the author.
-Since early Christian times, however, it has been generally believed that the author was Mark, also known as John Mark, a close friend of Peter.
-Although Mark may not have been an eyewitness to the life of Jesus, many believe that Peter's testimony provided Mark with the information for this book.
+However, since early Christian times, most Christians have thought that the author was Mark.
+Mark was also known as John Mark.
+He was a close friend of Peter.
+Mark himself may not have witnessed what Jesus said and did.
+But, many scholars think that Mark wrote in his gospel what Peter told him about Jesus.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### What were Jesus' teaching methods? ####

-Jesus came to be regarded as a rabbi, a teacher of God's law, by the people.
-He followed some standard methods of other religious teachers in Israel: he had students, called disciples; he also made up parables, fictional stories, in order to teach various principles.
+The people regarded Jesus as a rabbi.
+A rabbi is a teacher of God's law.
+Jesus taught in similar ways as other religious teachers in Israel.
+He had students who followed him wherever he went.
+These students were called disciples.
+He often told parables.
+Parables are fictional stories that teach various principles.
 (See: [[rc://en/tw/dict/bible/kt/lawofmoses]] and [[rc://en/tw/dict/bible/kt/disciple]])

 ## Part 3: Important Translation Issues ##

+#### What are the Synoptic Gospels? ####

+The Gospels of Matthew, Mark, and Luke are called the Synoptic Gospels because they share a large amount of textual material.

+The text is considered "parallel" when it is the same or almost the same among two or three gospels.
+When these parallel passages are translated, the wording in the project language should be kept the same as much as possible.

-#### Why does Mark often refer to Jesus as the "Son of Man"? ####
+#### Why does Jesus refer to himself as the "Son of Man"? ####

-Mark shows Jesus as adopting this title for himself.
-It is a reference to Daniel 7:13–14, where a person described as "a son of man," that is, someone who looked like a human being, received authority from God to rule over the nations forever, and was to be worshiped by all people forever.
-Besides being human, this person must also be God, because God would never allow someone other than himself to be worshiped.
-Because the Jews of Jesus' time did not use "Son of Man" as a title for anyone, Jesus used it for himself to help them come to understand who he was truly was.
+In the gospels, Jesus called himself the "Son of Man."
+It is a reference to Daniel 7:13–14.
+In this passage there is a person described as a "son of man."
+That means the person was someone who looked like a human being.
+God gave authority to the son of man to rule over the nations forever.
+And all the people worshiped him forever.

+Jews of Jesus' time did not use "Son of Man" as a title for anyone.
+Therefore, Jesus used it for himself to help them undestand who he truly was.
+(See: [[rc://en/tw/dict/bible/kt/sonofman]])

 Translating the title "Son of Man" can be difficult in many languages.
-A literal translation might be very misunderstood by readers.
+Readers may misunderstand a literal translation.
 Translators can consider alternatives, such as "The Human One."
-An explanatory footnote might be useful also.
-(See: [[rc://en/tw/dict/bible/kt/sonofman]])
+It may also be helpful to include a footnote to explain the title.

 #### Why does Mark frequently use terms indicating short periods of time? ####

-The Gospel of Mark uses the word "immediately" some forty-two times.
-This emphasizes the quickness of the events.
-This gives the reader the impression that it is a fast-paced account of the events.
+The Gospel of Mark uses the word "immediately" forty-two times.
+Mark does this to make the events more exciting and vivid.
+It moves the reader quickly from one event to the next.

 #### What are the major issues in the text of the Book of Mark? ####

-The texts of some English translations do not agree concerning what to include.
-This is because of the discovery of more accurate manuscripts.
-The following are the most significant issues in Mark:
+In certain parts of the Gospel of Mark, the text in modern English Bibles is different than the text in older English Bibles.
+This is because ancient copies of the Bible were discovered after the older English Bibles were translated.
+Most scholars think these ancient copies of the Bible are better than the copies used for the older English Bibles.
+They think these ancient copies are more like what the authors of the Bible originally wrote.
+The following are the issues that affect the translation the most.

 * "If any man has ears to hear, let him hear."
 (7:16)
 * "where their worm never dies and the fire is never quenched" (9:44)